jepler/mailpie/README.md

 ## REQUIREMENTS

- - python with bsddb support (tested with python 2.4.3 and 2.5.2)
+ - python with bsddb support (tested with python 2.7.3)
- - swish-e (tested with swish-e 2.4.3 and 2.4.5)
+ - swish-e (tested with swish-e 2.4.7)

 mailpie is developed on Debian GNU/kFreeBSD systems.